Nose Surgery (Rhinoplasty)

 From these incisions, the skin is gently raised, allowing Dr. Husni to reshape the bones and cartilage of the nose.
 Depending on the current shape of the nose and the desired result, Dr. Husni will either remove bone and cartilage to decrease the size of the nose or add cartilage grafts, from either the septum or the ear, in order to alter the projection of the nose.
 During this time, Dr. Husni will also address any issues with septum deviation in order to allow for proper airflow.

 Finally, the skin and tissue are repositioned, and the incisions are closed and sutured.
-Splints may be placed inside the nose in order to help it hold its new shape during recovery.
+Splints may be placed inside the nose in order to help it hold its new shape during the recovery.
 Rhinoplasty surgery is almost always an outpatient procedure, so most people will be able to return home the same day.

 What will Rhinoplasty recovery be like?